-- 1. An investigation into an artist, designer, movement or other aspect of art and design leading to a personal response.
-Leading to a personal response. - 2.
-A response to a design brief or visual arts commission. - 3.
-Participation in a collaborative project with a clearly defined role leading to an outcome that can be presented for individual assessment.
+1. An investigation into an artist, designer, movement or other aspect of art and design leading to a personal response.
+Leading to a personal response.

+2. A response to a design brief or visual arts commission.

+3. Participation in a collaborative project with a clearly defined role leading to an outcome that can be presented for individual assessment.
-Component 2: Externally Set Assignment

-The Examination Board will release stimulus paper at the beginning of January of the examination year to which the pupils must complete a minimum of 20 hours of preparatory work in response to the theme.
-Pupils must produce and complete a final outcome based on this preparatory work within a set period of 10 hours.
+Assessment (Including Controlled Assessment) EXAMINATIONS: CONTROLLED ASSESSMENT: Component 2: Externally Set Assignment Component 1 (25%) Part A: Exploratory Portfolio Weighting: 40% of GCSE Component 1 (35%) Part B: Investigating the Creative and Cultural Industries The Examination Board will release stimulus paper at the beginning of January of the examination year to Weighting: 60% of GCSE which the pupils must complete a minimum of 20 hours of preparatory work in response to the theme.
+Pupils must produce and complete a final outcome based on this preparatory work within a set period of 10 hours .